Behavior Management Systems

 Behavior management can be a challenge for parents, especially if the current method for improving habits is not working.
 Many parents have moments where they are tempted to throw in the towel if their children are simply not willing to clean up after themselves, do their homework by themselves , or just generally be good kids.
 On those hard days, parents have to remind themselves that it is worth the effort and say, ‘Yes, this is my child whom I love and I want the best for him/her.’
 All is not lost, though!
 In fact, there are a number of effective methods that can lovingly guide the behavior of a child.

 Behavior Management For Kids

-In the morning, all the children names are in the green zone.
-As the time goes by, the names are rotated around the chart as required.
-Care should be taken not to overuse the red and the yellow regions, as this would create resentment.
-The system should be used in targeting a few habits at a go, usually two to four behaviors.
-It is helpful to pick the behavior that your child is already good at, another that the child is working on; and finally, the one that they are struggling with.
+For younger kids, the rewards do not need to be monetary.
+You can use charts and stickers to manage the behavior of just one child or several kids at once.
+For example, you can associate of good habits with certain colors and discouraged habits with other colors.
+For instance, you can design a chart that has uses a green zone for ‘good behavior’, a yellow zone for a ‘warning’, a red zone for ‘bad behavior’, and a pink zone for ‘showing improvement’.
+In the morning, all the children’s names are in the green zone.
+As the time goes by, the names are moved around the chart as required.
+Take care not to overuse the red and the yellow zones, this can create a sense of resentment and discouragement.
+The system should be used to target a few habits at a time, usually two to four behaviors.
+It is helpful to pick the behavior that your child is already good at, another that the child is working on, and then the one that they are struggling with.